FREQUENTLY ASKED QUESTIONS ABOUT

 At $104.48 per credit hour ($406.80 for non-residents) this 70 hour program will cost $7,313.00 for tuition over a two-year period ($29,696.00 for non-residents).
 Additional approximate costs include: FDLE Level II Background Check to include Drug Testing and Fingerprinting $90.00, OTA Books $900-$1,000, Name Tag $10.00, Physical $50.00, TB Test $20.00, Hep B Boosters $42.00 (optional) CPR certification $45.00, 2 Program logo shirts $35.00, and student membership (this is recommended, not mandatory) to the American Occupational Therapy Association $80.00.
 Post-graduation, the certification examination is $565.00 and State licensing fees are approximately $200.00.

 4. Will my previous college courses count in this program?

 Official Transcripts must be submitted to the Admissions Department, where the Transcript Evaluator will determine which credits are transferable into the A.S.
 Degree program.
 Unofficial transcripts must be attached to the School of Health Careers and Human Services application.
 Students transferring from other OTA programs will need to speak with the Program Manager about the process; however, courses are not automatically accepted.

 5. Do I need to use a computer in this program?

 Yes, you will need access to a computer with current software.
-Each of our courses has a web-based component through Online Programs, where we communicate with you for class information and post course resources.
-In addition, OTH 2933 is offered primarily online, while OTH 1802 and OTH 2300 also have some assignments done online.
-We plan to add more OTA course material online as well.
+Each of our courses has a web-based component through Florida Online, where we communicate with you for class information, post course resources, and have some assignments done online.
+In addition, OTH 2933 is offered primarily online.
+We update OTA course material online each year as well.
 There is a computer lab available to students in our program, as well as resources at the Computer Commons in the Library.

 6. Must I take a certification exam upon completion of this program?
 What is the NBCOT pass rate for graduates who take the test for the first time?